-Process Affected: (See process descriptions in Appendix A) Process 2 - Commercially Useful Function
+Process 2 - Commercially Useful Function

 The CUF compliance review is a significant process that ensures federal compliance requirements are met and that DBE projects are well monitored throughout the project lifecycle.
 CUF compliance reviews are completed by the MSBA Technical Assistance, Compliance & Alternative Delivery Support team and Resident Construction Engineering.
 During IAS testing we observed: